Saved to Be Fruitful

 We must not neglect the warning Jesus gives in this passage: “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit” (v.
 2).
 Frankly, I don’t like the translation here.
 This translation is an attempt to render into English something that simply cannot be communicated in the exact way it comes across in the Greek.
 In the Greek, there is a play on words, and that’s probably the most difficult thing to translate from one language to another.
 Jesus said that those who do not bear fruit receive from God ario, which means “to be cut off,” and everyone who bears fruit receives kathario, which is translated here as “to prune.”
 There is ario and kathario, two words that sound alike.
 Kathario is the word from which we get the term catharsis, which means “a cleansing.”
 So Jesus said, “Those who are in Me and do not bear fruit are cut off; those who do bear fruit are cleansed, purified, nurtured, and pruned, so that they may become even more productive.”

-This excerpt is adapted from R.C.
+This excerpt is taken from R.C.
 Sproul’s commentary on John.